E-phraim/pixls/README.md

 # pixls
-an application that creates pixel images -- a common image type amongst NFT content.
+an application that creates pixel art -- a common art type amongst NFT content.
-# Coming soon!
+# Phase 1 completed..
+Instructions on how to run coming soon.